asharahmedd/Collaborative-Whiteboard/Explanation.md

 ```
 The client replays all strokes and text to match the latest version.

+## What Happens When the Network Connection is Disrupted

+If a user loses their connection, they will stop receiving drawing updates from others, and their changes won’t be sent to the server, but they can still draw locally on their canvas.
+However, when they reconnect, the server can resend the latest state of the canvas, ensuring they don’t miss any updates.
+If the server goes down, all users will be disconnected, and drawing updates will be lost unless a backup or database storage mechanism is implemented.
+This system allows multiple users to draw together in real-time with very little delay.
+The WebSocket server ensures smooth communication, while the canvas on each user’s screen updates instantly, creating a seamless shared drawing experience.

 ## What Happens If the Connection is Lost?

 **Temporary disconnection:** If a user loses internet temporarily, their local drawing continues.
 When the connection is restored, they receive all updates from the server.